meg768/wordl/README.md

-# wordle-statistics
+# wordle-words
-Statistics for the game of Wordle
+Words and statistics for the game of Wordle

 ## Syntax